-DWF will respond to inquiries about its policies and practices relating to its handling of your personal information.
-Inquiries should be directed to DWF’s Privacy Officer using the link below.
-DWF will investigate all complaints and will respond within 30 days of receipt of a written inquiry.
+Dolden will respond to inquiries about its policies and practices relating to its handling of your personal information.
+Inquiries should be directed to Dolden’s Privacy Officer using the link below.
+Dolden will investigate all complaints and will respond within 30 days of receipt of a written inquiry.
 If the complaint is found to be justified, we will take appropriate measures to resolve it, including, if necessary, amending this Policy and its procedures.

 II.
 WEBSITE PRIVACY